WhiteWolf21/real-estate-crawling-tool/README.md

 # real-estate-crawling-tool
 Tools that used to crawl real estate data from facebook groups and big real estate websites

+# 1a
+## The_Holy

+Tool that used to crawl real estate data from facebook groups.
+The instructions are included in README.md in "The_Holy" folder !!!

 # 1b
 ## crawl_big_websites